CampusDual/utils/README.md

 # Utils

 Class of utilities to generate a random number, express a double with 2 decimal places, list lists with System.out.println(), list and select elements of a list and help to facilitate the input of data by console in a Java project.
+Also provides a transitive dependency for Gson

 # Use
  Add the following dependency to your Maven project: